KevinDelao/Diet-Android-App/README.md

 The Healthy Recipe Fragment provides the healthy food recipes that can help users to reach and maintain healthy weight and reduce risk of diseases.
 User can easily learn how to make the food and buy the ingredients by clicking them.
 (For healthy drink just click the picture)

 The record tracker fragment is an interface for users to observe logs they have previously input to the app.
 Record tracker extends to the record entry fragment which allows users to input their current weight and calories consumed on that day.
 The app will automatically attach a timestamp on each record in year month day format.

+The reminder(notification) fragment is an interface that allows the user to use a dropdown menu with set times to schedule a notification to pop up after a certain time has passed.

 ## Screenshots
 <img src="screenshots/caloriefragment.png" alt="phone image" width="200px" /><img src="screenshots/caloriefragment_foodentry.png" alt="phone image" width="200px" /><img src="screenshots/caloriefragment_overiview.png" alt="phone image" width="200px" />